Vchitect/LiteGen/README.md

 Sequence Parallel inherently requires scatter and gather operations on tensors within certain modules.
 Therefore, LiteGen's implementation necessitates a Sequence Parallel version of the AttentionProcessor for the Attention class, as well as a conversion mapping in the ModuleConverter from serial AttentionProcessor to its Sequence Parallel counterpart.

-We have successfully implemented Sequence Parallel support for the Vchitect-XL model using LiteGen.
-For reference, you can find the relevant code in the [Vchitect-XL]() repository.
+We have successfully implemented Sequence Parallel support for the Vchitect-2.0 model using LiteGen.
+For reference, you can find the relevant code in the [Vchitect-2.0](https://github.com/Vchitect/Vchitect-2.0) repository.

 #### Sharded Encoder